mateuszjurewicz/notes_public/notes/English Vocabulary.md

 - `avast!`
 stop, cease (nautical term, shouted out when a sailor was meant to stop doing sth).
 - `avuncular`
 kind and friendly towards a younger or less experienced person.
-In antropology refers to the relationship between men and the children of their siblings (as in uncles).
+In anthropology refers to the relationship between men and the children of their siblings (as in uncles).
 - `bated breath`
 held breath (signifiying anticipation)
 - `belfry`